panzerdp/dmitripavlutin.com/content/posts/146-promise-any/index.md

 This case is a little trickier.

 First, the vegetables promise gets rejected after 1 second.
-However, `Promise.any()` does skip this rejection and still waits to see the resolving status of fruits.
+However, `Promise.any()` does skip this rejection and still waits to see the status of fruits' promise.

-Finally, after 2 seconds, the fruits promise resolves to a list of fruits `['oranges', 'apples']`.
+Finally, after one more second, the fruits promise resolves to a list of fruits `['oranges', 'apples']`.
 Right away the promise returned by `Promise.any([...])` also resolves to this value.

 ### 2.3 All promises rejected